There are time limits affecting whether we can or can’t help with a complaint.

 Below are some examples where we've considered exceptional circumstances that led to customers missing the six-month deadline for contacting us.

-A customer has a bereavement in the six-month time limit
+- Consumer has a family bereavement in the six-month time limit

 Time limits for mortgage endowment complaints